GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
+> ### Programming is programming.
+If you get good at programming, it doesn't matter which language you learned it in, because you'll be able to do programming in any language.
 >
-> ~ *Linus Torvalds*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts